 Responsibility for day-to-day consideration of responsible investment, ESG Incorporation and stewardship lies with the investment teams themselves.
 We do not have a separate ESG team that carries out individual company ESG work; instead, the weight of this analysis falls on the analysts and portfolio managers who make the ultimate investment decisions.
-They are supported by our Responsible Investment analyst.
+They are supported by our Responsible Investment Team.
 We believe that this is the best way to make investment decisions and is consistent with our investment philosophy that responsible investment and ESG factors are an integral part of the investment process.
 It also ensures that the individuals responsible for our stewardship activity have suitable seniority and experience.

 Our efficient investment processes - based on intelligent screening for the prioritisation of research - have the flexibility to incorporate ESG data and include new data and research over time.
 Analysing the increasing amount of information available is facilitated by having analyst support for the portfolio managers and by communication and sharing of analysis between teams.
-In April 2021, we recruited a dedicated Responsible Investment Analyst who provides support to all investment teams and prepares company-wide analysis and materials.
+In April 2021, we recruited a dedicated Responsible Investment Analyst.
+In 2023 we recruited two additional Responsible Investment Analysts.
+The Responsible Investment Team provide support to all investment teams and prepares company-wide analysis and materials.